-- Students may not use STM technology for any illegal purpose. - Never give out personal information such as your name, address, phone number, username or passwords. - Students may not attempt to conceal, disguise, or change their user information nor the identity of their computer. - Do not attempt to impersonate another person using technology for malicious reasons. - Do not copy or modify files or data from other individuals' devices or accounts unless given permission. - Never accept emails, files, links, website addresses, etc. from unknown sources or users. - Students will adhere to the Student Parent Handbook regarding Bullying and Cyberbullying policies. - Students may not transmit, retrieve or store communications of an obscene, discriminatory, offensive or harassing nature or containing derogatory, disrespectful or inflammatory language.
+- Students may not use St M technology for any illegal purpose. - Never give out personal information such as your name, address, phone number, username or passwords. - Students may not attempt to conceal, disguise, or change their user information nor the identity of their computer. - Students should not attempt to impersonate another person using technology for malicious reasons. - Students should not copy or modify files or data from other school devices or accounts unless given permission. - Students should never accept emails, files, links, website addresses, etc. from unknown sources or users.

+- Students will adhere to the Student Parent Handbook regarding Bullying and Cyberbullying policies. - Students may not transmit, retrieve or store communications of an obscene, discriminatory, offensive or harassing nature or containing derogatory, disrespectful or inflammatory language.